devonfw-forge/devon4flutter-non-bloc-arch/140-Communication-with-the-Web.md

 - [References](#references)

 ## Introduction
-In this chapter I will briefly show you how to communicate with the Web in Flutter.
+In this chapter I will briefly show you how to communicate with the Web in [Flutter (Flutter Dev Team 2018)](https://flutter.dev/).
 I think most large scale application are dependant on th Web in one way or another, so it felt important to cover it.

 ## The HTTP Package
 Communicating with the Web is very easy in Flutter.
-The Dart Team maintains an external package called http which takes care of most of the work for you.
-Dart also offers very good integration of asynchrones programming, which should look very familiar if you have ever worked with async/await in JavaScript.
+The Dart Team maintains an external package called [http (Dart Team 2019b)](https://pub.dev/packages/http) which takes care of most of the work for you.
+[Dart (Dart Team 2019a)](https://dart.dev/) also offers very good integration of [asynchrones programming (Dart Team 2018)](https://dart.dev/codelabs/async-await), which should look very familiar if you have ever worked with async/await in [JavaScript (ECMA 1997)](https://www.ecma-international.org/publications/standards/Ecma-262.htm).
 Let's look at an example, this is a simplified version is Wisgens Api Repository.
-It can make a request the AdviceSlip API to fetch some new advice texts.
+It can make a request the [AdviceSlip API (Kiss 2019)](https://api.adviceslip.com/) to fetch some new advice texts.

 ```dart
 import 'package:http/http.dart' as http;